 This phenomenon is called ‘Kavaru’ in the local language.
 This became quite famous after it was featured in a Malayalam movie called ‘Kumbalangi Nights’.

 Contributed by Athul Menon from Our Backpack Tales

-One of the lesser known tourist attractions on Goa, Betalbatim beach in the south of the state holds an amazing secret.
-4 km away from the much acclaimed Colva beach of South Goa, Betalbatim flaunts beautiful golden sand and only a handful of shacks serving sumptuous Konkoni meal.
+One of the lesser-known tourist attractions on Goa, Betalbatim beach in the south of the state holds an amazing secret.
+4 km away from the much-acclaimed Colva beach of South Goa, Betalbatim flaunts beautiful golden sand and only a handful of shacks serving sumptuous Konkoni meal.
 The beach is dotted with flanking palm trees and located in between Colva and Majorda beach.

 Besides this beach, you may witness this magic at the Querim beach at North Goa or the islands of Andaman and Nicobar.
 However, I love Betalbatim especially for its quaint vibes.

-Contributed by Madhurima from Orange Wayfarer, a Cultural Travel Blog
+Recommended by Madhurima from Orange Wayfarer

 Bioluminescence around the World: The Best Locations in Oceania